Matthew Gould

-Matthew Steven Gould CMG MBE (born 20 August 1971) is a British civil servant who is CEO of NHSX, the body which oversees digital policy and programmes in NHS England.
-He was Ambassador to Israel (2010–15) and Director General for Digital and Media Policy in the Department for Digital, Culture, Media and Sport (2015–19).
+Matthew Steven Gould CMG MBE (born 20 August 1971) is a British former civil servant and diplomat who is the former Chief Executive Officer of Zoological Society of London (ZSL).
+He was previously National Director for Digital Transformation in NHS England (2019–2022), Director General for Digital and Media Policy in the Department for Digital, Culture, Media and Sport (2015–19) and Ambassador to Israel (2010–15).

 Early life

 Gould is descended from Polish Jews who immigrated to the United Kingdom before World War II.
-His grandfather changed the family name from Goldkorn to Gould.
+His father, a mathematician, changed the family name from Goldkorn to Gould.
+He has two older brothers.

-Gould grew up in Wembley, London and was educated at Orley Farm School, Harrow before moving to St. Paul's School, where he was a contemporary of George Osborne, Patrick Neate, and Ed Vaizey.
+Gould grew up in Wembley, London.

+He was educated at Orley Farm School, Harrow before moving to St. Paul's School, where he was a contemporary of George Osborne, Patrick Neate, and Ed Vaizey.

 After St Paul's he spent a year teaching at Nyarukunda Secondary School in Northern Zimbabwe, with the organisation Project Trust.
 He then went to Peterhouse, Cambridge, where he read philosophy and divinity.
-During this time, he spent a summer in Tanzania with the environmental NGO Frontier, and subsequently published an article on "Termite Feeding Preferences" in the academic journal Sociobiology.
+During this time, he spent a summer in Tanzania with the environmental NGO Frontier, and subsequently published an article on termite feeding preferences in the academic journal Sociobiology.